 What form of stay or moratorium applies in insolvency proceedings against the continuation of legal proceedings or the enforcement of creditors’ claims?
 Does that stay or moratorium have extraterritorial effect?
 In what circumstances may creditors benefit from any exceptions to such stay or moratorium?

-Thailand does not recognizeany insolvency proceedings or court orders regarding absolute receivership or an automatic stay under the laws of other countries.
-The Thai Bankruptcy Court is also not equipped with anyspecific means to enforce its ordersabroad.
-Enforcement will be based on reciprocal arrangements between Thailand and the countries in question.
+Thailand does not recognize any insolvency or restructuring proceedings or court rulings relating to absolute receivership or an automatic stay issued under other jurisdictions’ legislation.
+The Thai Court appears to lack tools to enforce its orders outside of Thailand.
+Enforcement will be based on reciprocal agreements between Thailand and the countries in question.
 Thailand is not currently a party to any reciprocal agreements with other nations for this purpose.

 What restructuring and rescue procedures are available in the jurisdiction, what are the entry requirements and how is a restructuring plan approved and implemented?
 Does management continue to operate the business and/or is the debtor subject to supervision?
 What roles do the court and other stakeholders play?